KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 [[@nguyenTransformersTearsImproving2019]]
 [[@wangLearningDeepTransformer2019]]

+https://stats.stackexchange.com/a/565203/351242 ResNet paper ([[@heDeepResidualLearning2015]]) on residual learning / residual connections.
+Discusses in general the problems that arise with learning deep neural networks.

+2.3 Putting it all together (from [[@tayEfficientTransformersSurvey2022]]) Each Transformer block can be expressed as:
+$$
+\begin{aligned}
+& \left.X_A=\text { LayerNorm(MultiheadAttention }(X, X)\right)+X \\
+& X_B=\operatorname{LayerNorm}\left(\operatorname{PositionFFN}\left(X_A\right)\right)+X_A
+\end{aligned}
+$$
+where $X$ is the input of the Transformer block and $X_B$ is the output of the Transformer block.
+Note that the MultiheadAttention() function accepts two argument tensors, one for query and the other for key-values.
+If the first argument and second argument is the same input tensor, this is the MultiheadSelfAttention mechanism.

 The classical Transformer of [[@vaswaniAttentionAllYou2017]] features

 - layer norm is the same as batch norm except that it normalizes the feature dimension ([[@zhangDiveDeepLearning2021]] p.
 423)

+As mentioned earlier, the Transformer architecture makes use of layer normalization and skip connections.
+The former normalizes each input in the batch to have zero mean and unity variance.
+Skip connections pass a tensor to the next layer of the model without processing and add it to the processed tensor.
+When it comes to placing the layer normalization in the encoder or decoder layers of a transformer, there are two main choices adopted in the literature: Post layer normalization This is the arrangement used in the Transformer paper; it places layer normalization in between the skip connections.
+This arrangement is tricky to train from scratch as the gradients can diverge.
+For this reason, you will often see a concept known as learning rate warm-up, where the learning rate is gradually increased from a small value to some maximum value during training.
+Pre layer normalization This is the most common arrangement found in the literature; it places layer normalization within the span of the skip connections.
+This tends to be much more stable during training, and it does not usually require any learning rate warm-up.
+The difference between the two arrangements is illustrated in Figure 3-6. (unknown)

+“To train a Transformer however, one usually needs a carefully designed learning rate warm-up stage, which is shown to be crucial to the final performance but will slow down the optimization and bring more hyperparameter tunings.
+In this paper, we first study theoretically why the learning rate warm-up stage is essential and show that the location of layer normalization matters.
+Specifically, we prove with mean field theory that at initialization, for the original-designed Post-LN Transformer, which places the layer normalization between the residual blocks, the expected gradients of the parameters near the output layer are large.
+Therefore, using a large learning rate on those gradients makes the training unstable.
+The warm-up stage is practically helpful for avoiding this problem.
+On the other hand, our theory also shows that if the layer normalization is put inside the residual blocks (recently proposed as Pre-LN Transformer), the gradients are well-behaved at initialization.
+This motivates us to remove the warm-up stage for the training of Pre-LN Transformers.
+We show in our experiments that Pre-LN Transformers without the warm-up stage can reach comparable results with baselines while requiring significantly less training time and hyper-parameter tuning on a wide range of applications.”
+(Xiong et al., 2020, p.
+1)

+Our analysis starts from the observation: the original Transformer (referred to as Post-LN) is less robust than its Pre-LN variant2 (Baevski and Auli, 2019; Xiong et al., 2019; Nguyen and Salazar, 2019).
+We recognize that gradient vanishing issue is not the direct reason causing such difference, since fixing this issue alone cannot stabilize PostLN training.
+It implies that, besides unbalanced gradients, there exist other factors influencing model training greatly [[@liuUnderstandingDifficultyTraining2020]]

 leading to a brittle optimization.
 A variant known as pre-norm,